What is Generative Engine Optimization (GEO)? 2026 Guide

 Brand Mention Reduction: Track brand mentions in AI-generated content.
 Tools like Brand24 or Mention can alert you to declines in your brand being referenced.

-Competitive Displacement: New comprehensive content from competitors can displace your citations.
+Competitive Displacement: New in-depth content from competitors can displace your citations.
 Monitor when competitors publish content on your core topics.

 Diagnostic Checklist